coderefinery/social-coding/content/software-licensing.md

 * Institutional Context: Employment contracts, grant agreements, and university policies heavily influence software ownership and licensing choices.
 * This lesson covers only the general principles of open-source reuse, copyright scope, and software adaptation.

-If you need formal guidance reference below and legal experts at your host institute could be of help:
+If you need formal guidance references below and legal experts, especially if you have legal services at your host institute,  could be of help:

 * [EUR Directive 2009/24/EC](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32009L0024)
 * [Compendium of U.S. Copyright Office Practices (3rd Ed.) – Chapter 700, Section 721: Computer Programs](https://www.copyright.gov/comp3/)